EOxServer/eoxserver/docs/sphinx/en/rfc/rfc8.rst

 * Significant changes to the main development version should be discussed on the dev maling list before making them, and larger changes will require an RFC approved by the PSC.
 * Do not create new branches without the approval of the PSC.
-Release managers are assumed to have permission to create a branch.
+A Release manager designated under :doc:`rfc7` is automatically granted permission to create a branch, as defined by their role described in :doc:`rfc7`.
 * All source code in SVN should be in Unix text format as opposed to DOS text mode.
 * When committing new features or significant changes to existing source